getify/Functional-Light-JS/ch5.md

 So is `simpleList(..)` reliably pure yet!? **Nope.** :(

 We're only guarding against side effects we can control (mutating by reference).
-Any function we pass that has other side effects will have poluted the purity of `simpleList(..)`:
+Any function we pass that has other side effects will have polluted the purity of `simpleList(..)`:

 ```js
 simpleList( function impureIO(nums){